Help! My little one won’t eat anything!

 It can be hard for toddlers’ parents to believe that toddlers can actually get all the nutrition they need just from a few bites here or there, but the truth is, after the first year of life, toddlers’ growth rates go way down, and they need a lot less food.
 As long as they’re being offered healthy foods, so that those few bites here or there are getting them nutrients and energy, letting toddlers set the pace for how much they eat is generally the best way to encourage healthy eating patterns in the future.

 Parents can encourage a little more eating at mealtimes, and can make sure toddlers aren’t filling up on things that won’t get them the varied diet they need by making sure that snack times are as balanced and varied as meals, including fruits, vegetables, and protein sources, instead of just crackers or other simple, starchy foods, and by limiting liquids, especially in the time just before a meal.
-Toddlers over the age of one shouldn’t be drinking more than two cups of milk a day, since tots who fill up on milk run the risk of iron deficiency, if the milk takes the place of foods she might otherwise be eating, but milk isn’t the only culprit.
+Toddlers over the age of one shouldn’t be drinking more than two cups of milk a day, since tots who fill up on milk run the risk of iron deficiency, if the milk takes the place of foods they might otherwise be eating, but milk isn’t the only culprit.
 Even 100% juice should be a very limited part of a toddler’s diet, since too much juice can get in the way of a toddler’s hunger for more nutritious food, and even too much water can give toddlers the feeling of being full, if they have too much just before a meal.

 Obviously testing your limits

-Taking it too far can backfire, but offering part of previous meals during snacktime can help cement the fact that you won’t be letting her get out of eating healthy, varied foods just by refusing them until a preferred food is offered.
+Taking it too far can backfire, but offering part of previous meals during snacktime can help cement the fact that you won’t be letting them get out of eating healthy, varied foods just by refusing them until a preferred food is offered.

 Not eating anything.
 Ever.